tresoldi/dafsa/DESIGN.md

 `--condense` becomes `--compact`; `--sep` makes the tokenization that 1.0 did implicitly (and undocumentedly, in `__main__.py`) explicit and optional.

+**Tokenization needed two flags, not one.** `--sep` was specified with an optional value so that bare `--sep` could mean whitespace.
+In `argparse` that is a trap: `dafsa --sep words.txt` assigns the *filename* to `--sep` and then reports the positional as missing, because nothing distinguishes an omitted optional value from the argument that follows it.
+So `--sep SEP` takes a required value and `--words` splits on whitespace, the two being mutually exclusive, and omitting both leaves every character a token. `--sep ""` is rejected with a message pointing at `--words`, since `str.split("")` raises.

+This is the half of **#17** the API could not fix.
+1.0's `__main__.py` called `line.split()` whenever it saw a space, so the command line appeared to handle word tokens while the API did not — and neither side made the difference visible.
+The split is now one flag that does nothing unless asked, calling the same `tokenize` the API exposes.

 ---

 ## 10. Repository and infrastructure changes